ITLeiria/UFDA-WMEPPG/iOS_Mobile_Application/README.md

     - Optimized for connecting to WMEPPG or any GATT compliant commercially available heart rate monitors

-- CITATION
+- CITATION:
-If you use this software please cite one of the following papers:
+    - If you use this software please cite one of the following papers:
-    - Wireless Smartphone-based Monitoring of Multiple Pulse-Oximetry Sensors
+    -- Wireless Smartphone-based Monitoring of Multiple Pulse-Oximetry Sensors